Mehdilotfi7/Mica/docs/src/examples.md

 ## Example 2: COVID-19 Intervention Detection in Germany

-This example demonstrates Mocha's application for analyzing the effects of governmental interventions during the COVID-19 pandemic in Germany.
+This example demonstrates Mica's application for analyzing the effects of governmental interventions during the COVID-19 pandemic in Germany.

 The model includes: